-Until the 1820s there were only two masters: the Headmaster and Second Master.
-As they were almost solely responsible for teaching around two hundred pupils, it is not surprising that the rest of the College's affairs were closely supervised by its Governing Body, the Warden and Fellows.
-George Isaac Huntingford, Warden from 1789 to 1832, was the dominant figure in the history of the school over the period.
-Through his close friendship with Henry Addington (Prime Minister 1801-04; Home Secretary 1812-22), a former pupil, he became Bishop of Gloucester (1802) and then Hereford (1815) but remained resident in the Warden's Lodgings at Winchester and paid close attention to the running of the College.
-He was memorably described by one historian as "a lickspittle to the great and a bully to the young, a pedant, a liar and a cheat".
-Although modern scholarship has to some extent rehabilitated the reputation of Huntingford, it is clear that he and the Fellows of Winchester were determined to resist any substantial changes to the running of the College and their own comfortable existence.
+George Isaac Huntingford, Warden 1789-1832, Thomas Lawrence, 1804.

+Huntingford, it is clear that he and the Fellows of Winchester were determined to resist any substantial changes to the running of the College and their own comfortable existence.
 Huntingford's own maxim was said to be "No Innovation".
 This instinctive conservatism posed particular difficulties in an age of social transformation.
 The unchangingly severe and inflexible restrictions on the lives of boys, who were not even allowed into College Street or Kingsgate Street, must partly explain the strong current of pupil unrest that characterised Winchester in the late eighteenth and early nineteenth centuries.
 Serious disorder in 1774 was followed by open rebellion in 1793 and 1818, with many minor incidents in between.
 Jane Austen's nephew Charles Bridges Knight (Commoner, 1816-20) participated in the 1818 uprising, in which the boys seized the keys and took control of the College before they were eventually apprehended by soldiers with bayonets drawn.
-In the aftermath, Rear Admiral Charles Austen wrote to his nephew James Edward Austen-Leigh: "The same post brought a letter from your Uncle Henry giving an account of his visit to Winchester and its effects.
+In the aftermath, the Revd James Austen (Jane's eldest brother) wrote to his son, James Edward Austen-Leigh: "The same post brought a letter from your Uncle Henry giving an account of his visit to Winchester and its effects.
 Charles Knight he has with some difficulty convinced of the folly and impropriety of his behaviour and I believe the foolish boy will be quiet in future."